What Is Less Than Truckload (LTL) Trucking?Posted On 31th December 2015

 No problem because this is not rocket science.
 LTL shipping usually refers to a shipment larger than 150 lbs. that parcel carriers say is too big or heavy for them to handle.
 LTL shipping also refers to the “volume shipments” between 10,000 lbs and 20,000 lbs or those that take up 5 to 12 skid spaces on a truck (up to 24 linear feet of a truck).
 These limits are not fixed by law - so they are commercially negotiable.

 But most LTL shipments fall within these limits.
 Parcel carriers handle smaller shipments and Full Truckload Carriers, also known as Contract Carriers, handle larger shipments.
-Now let’s explain a few terms and legal distinctions which you should know about the realm of Less than Truckload shipping in order to do a decent job at it and, furthermore, to protect your company from disasters.
+Now let’s explain a few terms and legal distinctions which you should know about the Less than Truckload shipping in order to do a decent job at it and, furthermore, to protect your company from disasters.

 “Common Carriers” are most likely the way you move your Less Than Truckload shipments now.
 Yellow Freight, Estes Express, Conway now XPO, Land Air of New England, Lakeland Motor Express, New England Motor Freight, Holland Motor Express, USF Holland, Southeastern Freight Lines, Old Dominion and Frontline are all carriers that operate under the legal authority known as “common carriers.”